davidepalleschi/davidepalleschi.github.io/_pages/about.md

 profile:
   align: right
   image: dav_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   #more_info: >
   #  <p>+39 3884331237</p>
   #  <p>davidepalleschi96@gmail.com</p>
   #  <p>Rome, Italy</p>

-#news: true # includes a list of news items
+news: false # includes a list of news items
-#selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page